NUbots/NUbots/module/planning/PlanKick/README.md

 ## Description

 The module plans when to kick the ball, using information about the position of the ball relative to the robot and where the robot would like to kick to.
+It only uses recent ball measurements.

 It checks